rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_325/readme.md

 ## 2. Requirements

-**US G220** As CRM, I Want to register a customer.
+**US 325** As a Drone Tech, I want to list a drone’s maintenance history between two dates.

 **Acceptance Criteria:**

-- US220.1 This must also be achieved by a bootstrap process.
-The costumer representative will also be a user of the system (Costumer App).
+- US325.1 *The system must make sure that the dates provided are valid and that the start date is before the end date.*

 **Dependencies/References:**

-*There is a dependency with US210, since the costumer app must have an authentication system for each customer.*
+*There is a dependency with US321, since the costumer app must have a maintenance type to be able to check and US241 creation of a drone.*

 **Forum Insight:**

 * Still no questions related to this user story on forum.
-*

 ## 3. Analysis

 ![System Sequence Diagram ](images/system-sequence-diagram-US220.svg)